orator-orm/docs/migrations.rst

 Migrations
 ##########

+.. versionchanged:: 0.8.0

+    The command names have been changed

 Migrations are a type of version control for your database.
 They allow a team to modify the database schema and stay up to date on the current schema state.
 Migrations are typically paired with the :ref:`SchemaBuilder` to easily manage your database's schema.